Want to find the answer quick?

 The xata.version column contains the current version of the record.
 It is of type int and it is automatically incremented any time the record is updated.
 A newly inserted record will have a version of 0.

-This column is meant to be use for optimistic concurrency control, see the dedicated section for more information.
+This column is meant to be used for optimistic concurrency control.
+For more information, see the docs.

 The xata.createdAt column contains the timestamp of when the row was created.
 This timestamp is set when the row is inserted into the table and never updated.